Avunia/avunia.github.io/README.md

 Welcome to the open-source code of my personal homepage!
 Feel free to use this as learning material or anything else that the license allows.
-If you&apos;re a fellow frontend dev and something bugs you, feel free to contact me! &lt;3
+If you&apos;re a fellow frontend dev and something bugs you, feel free to open an issue or contact me! &lt;3